egordm/MGTCOM/documents/Documents/Proposal/023_link_based.md

 %   * Impacts long term coherence of dynamic communtities
 %   * Each steps experience substantial drift compared to what a static algorithm would find

-Dependent Community Detection strategy works detecting communities in each snapshot based on the communities found in the previous snapshots.
+Dependent Community Detection strategy works by detecting communities in each snapshot based on the communities found in the previous snapshots.
 This approach introduces temporal smoothness because the previous solution is reused making the matching process obsolete.
 Though as part of the described trade-off it can impact the long-term coherence of the dynamic communities.
 Mainly, because each step introduces a certain amount of error into the results (community drift) which may get amplified within further iterations (error accumulation).
 Another disadvantage is the fact that the strategy has limited possibilities of parallelization due to its dependent nature.

 To lessen the complexity of continuous re-detection of the communities some algorithms process the changes incrementally by limiting the change to a local neighborhood.
 While this approach has many benefits, it is important to note that these algorithms face a problem where only applying local changes can cause communities to drift toward invalid ones in a global context.